 Compass Rose Stenciled Coffee Table

 Update your old table AND your home decor in one quick DIY project.
-I think nautical stencils add a little whimsy to your pillows, trays, walls and more.
+Nautical stencils add a little whimsy to your pillows, trays, walls, and more.
 What is your favorite stencil design?
 Perhaps you may like a retro star?
-Then my stenciled three legged table tutorial may tickle your fancy.
+Then, my stenciled three-legged table tutorial may tickle your fancy.
 It was also done with reusable stencils.

-Do you have tips for us on using extra large stencils?
-Won't you leave a comment below so I can learn from you expertise?
+Do you have tips for us on using extra-large stencils?
+Won't you leave a comment below so I can learn from your expertise?